 How to Apply to Register Your Trademark

-Although common law protections can be enough for local businesses, registering a mark will increase the scope of your protection.
+Although common law protections can be enough for local businesses, registering your mark will increase the scope of your protection.

 Although you can complete this process on your own, consulting an attorney will help your chances of getting your application approved.

 Registering a Class 22 Trademark

-International trademark class 22 covers textiles including ropes, materials for ship and boat building, padding materials, cushioning and stuffing materials, raw fibrous materials, other textiles, and some other miscellaneous items.
+Trademark Class 22 covers textiles including ropes, materials for ship and boat building, padding materials, cushioning and stuffing materials, raw fibrous materials, other textiles, and some other miscellaneous items.

 Materials for Ship and Boat Building

 Ship and boat building require materials like canvas and other textiles.
 Many of these textiles are a part of this class.

 Textiles used in ship and boat building that are in Class 22 include canvas for sails, fibrous gaskets for ships, fishing nets, sails, and tarpaulins.

 Ropes and other binding goods make up another large part of this class.

 Examples of goods included on this list include non-metal binding thread for agricultural purposes, non-metal braces and straps for handling loads, car towing ropes, cords for hanging things, rope ladders, yarns, strings, straps, twine, and whipcord.